cou929/stability-sdk-ruby/README.md

 Dashboard API is a way to interact with DreamStudio Web UIs, such as getting user info, payment info, etc.

 Currently, there is no canonical way to get the API key for the Dashboard API.
 You can retrieve the key by logging in to the [DreamStudio Web page](https://beta.dreamstudio.ai/dream) and inspect request the authorization header with Chrome Developer Tool.
 Please be aware that how to refresh the key or an expiration period is unknown.
+See also https://github.com/Stability-AI/stability-sdk/issues/23

 ```sh
 # get user info